Integrating AWS Services

 A prerequisite for this step is to open an AWS account.
 Amazon offers a free-tier account at AWS Free Tier.
 When you sign up for the account, be sure to generate an access key and a secret access key.
 (If you are using a shared corporate account, obtain the access key and a secret access key from the account administrator.)

 Next, configure a connection from the host to an AWS service.
 The easiest way to ensure you have this connection is to install the AWS CLI.
-For information about installing the AWS CLI, see Installing the AWS CLI version 2.
+For information about installing the AWS CLI, see Installing or updating the latest version of the AWS CLI.
 After you finish installing the CLI, you have two files.
 The first file is a credentials file.

 ~/.aws/credentials with single profile [default]aws_access_key_id = AASSECRETKEY aws_secret_access_key = ASECRETACCESSKEY